TULiberalArts/Geography-and-Urban-Studies/pages/student-life.md

 We nominate students for membership in the [National Honorary Society in Geography](http://gammathetaupsilon.org/) on the basis of GPA.
 Students, who are initiated annually, can submit articles to the GTU journal and apply for national scholarships.

-**Geography & Urban Studies/Environmental Studies Student Association** Not just for GUS/ES students, the GUS/ES Undergraduate Student Association focuses on topics in Geography and Urban and Environmental Studies such as geographic information systems, urban agriculture, sustainability and social justice through guest speakers and group outings.
+**Geography & Urban Studies/Environmental Studies Student Association** Not just for GUS/ES students, the GUS/ES Undergraduate Student Association focuses on topics in Geography and Urban and Environmental Studies: geographic information systems, urban agriculture, sustainability and social justice through guest speakers and group outings.
 For more information, or to be added to the listserv, please contact [tuguses@gmail.com](mailto:tuguses@gmail.com).

 ## Graduate Professional Organizations for Geography and Urban Studies
 **Association of American Geographers**